 2L Summer Private Sector Job Search

 Due to recent changes in law firm recruiting, we recommend that you continue to work with your current law school’s career advising office on your 2L summer private sector job search while your application to transfer is being reviewed.
-The timing of our transfer application allows you to participate in our Summer OCI program (“SOCI”), but many law firms will have already begun their recruitment efforts by this time.
+The timing of our early decision transfer application allows you to participate in our Summer Preview Program (“SPP”) and Summer OCI Program (“SOCI”), but many law firms will begin their recruitment efforts in the Spring and early summer.

-If you are admitted as a transfer student, you also should be aware that the bidding process for our Summer OCI program will take place July 17-22.
-Interviews will be conducted virtually on July 30, 31, and August 1, and many second round interviews will take place over the following two weeks.
+If you are admitted as an early decision transfer student, you also should be aware that the application process for SPP will be May 23 – June 9.
+If you miss the June 9 application deadline, you will not be able to participate in SPP.
+The bidding process for our Summer OCI Program will take place on July 18 – 22.
+SOCI interviews will be conducted virtually July 28 – 30.
 If you miss the bidding deadline, you will not be able to participate in the lottery for SOCI.
-Therefore, if you are interested in working at a law firm for your 2L summer and would like to participate in SOCI, we strongly encourage you to meet with Berkeley Law’s Career Development Office as soon as possible after accepting our offer of admission to develop a strategy for your job search.
+Therefore, if you are interested in working at a law firm for your 2L summer and would like to participate in SPP and SOCI, we strongly encourage you to meet with Berkeley Law’s Career Development Office after accepting our offer of admission to develop a strategy for your job search.
+The CDO will be available to meet with early decision transfers starting on May 15, 2025.
 Time is of the essence.

 A law student who has completed one year at another law school may apply for transfer status to enter the second-year class if: